French Canadians: History

-After the 1760 British conquest of New France in the French and Indian War (known as the Seven Years' War in Canada), the French-Canadian population remained important in the life of the colonies.
+After the 1760 British conquest of New France in the French and Indian War, the French-Canadian population remained important in the life of the colonies.
 The British gained Acadia by the Treaty of Utrecht in 1713.
 It took the 1774 Quebec Act for French Canadians to regain the French civil law system, and in 1791 French Canadians in Lower Canada were introduced to the parliamentary system when an elected Legislative Assembly was created.
 The Legislative Assembly having no real power, the political situation degenerated into the Lower Canada Rebellions of 1837–1838, after which Lower Canada and Upper Canada were unified.
 Some of the motivations for the union was to limit French-Canadian political power and at the same time transferring a large part of the Upper Canadian debt to the debt-free Lower Canada.
 After many decades of British immigration, the Canadiens became a minority in the Province of Canada in the 1850s.

 French-Canadian contributions were essential in securing responsible government for the Canadas and in undertaking Canadian Confederation.
-In the late 19th and 20th centuries, French Canadians' discontent grew with their place in Canada because of a series of events: including the execution of Louis Riel, the elimination of official bilingualism in Manitoba, Canada's military participation in the Second Boer War, Regulation 17 which banned French-language schools in Ontario, the Conscription Crisis of 1917 and the Conscription Crisis of 1944.
+In the late 19th and 20th centuries, French Canadians' discontent grew with their place in Canada because of a series of events, including the execution of Louis Riel; the elimination of official bilingualism in Manitoba; Canada's participation in the Second Boer War; Regulation 17, which banned French language schools in Ontario; the Conscription Crisis of 1917; and the Conscription Crisis of 1944.

-Between the 1840s and the 1930s, some 900,000 French Canadians immigrated to the New England region.
+Between the 1840s and the 1930s, some 900,000 French Canadians immigrated to New England.
 About half of them returned home.
 The generations born in the United States would eventually come to see themselves as Franco-Americans.
-During the same period of time, numerous French Canadians also migrated and settled in Eastern and Northern Ontario.
+During the same period of time, numerous French Canadians also migrated to eastern and northern Ontario.
 The descendants of those Quebec inter-provincial migrants constitute the bulk of today's Franco-Ontarian community.

 Since 1968, French has been one of Canada's two official languages.
 It is the sole official language of Quebec and one of the official languages of New Brunswick, Yukon, the Northwest Territories, and Nunavut.
-The province of Ontario has no official languages defined in law, although the provincial government provides French language services in many parts of the province under the French Language Services Act.
+Ontario has no official languages defined in law, although the provincial government provides French language services in many parts of the province under the French Language Services Act.